digital-land/digital-land.info/application/templates/pages/guidance/specifications/article-4-direction.md

 ### geometry

 The boundary for the article 4 direction area as a single polygon or multipolygon value.
-Points must be in the WGS84 coordinate reference system.
+All points in the polygon must be in the WGS84 coordinate reference system.

 If you’re providing geometry in a CSV, geometry should be in well-known text (WKT).